-Q: What is the appearance of AT21 Composite Decking?
+Q: What is the appearance of your UK Composite Decking Boards?

-Q: What is AT21 Composite Decking made from?
+Q: What is your Composite Decking made from?

 Q: Can you screw and nail it like you can with wood?

 A: Yes, screws just like wood will it also has better screw/nail retention than wood; nails will pop out over time. (manufacturers recommend screws rather than nails.)